TATJANA SACHSE heads the international policy practice at Sidley Austin's Geneva office.

 Tatjana is a Fellow of the Institute of International Economic Law at Georgetown University Law Center, where she graduated with a distinction, and holds a Certificate in WTO Studies.
 She speaks German, English, French and (Brazilian) Portuguese.

-Tatjana has been recognized as a recommended lawyer and a global and national leader in the 2019-2021 editions of Who’s Who Legal: Trade and Customs.
+Tatjana has been recognized in the 2022 edition of Who’s Who Legal as a National Leader (Switzerland).
+In addition, she is recognized as a Thought Leader (Switzerland 2021) and a Global Leader (2021).
 She was also shortlisted for “Best in International Trade” at the LMG’s Women in Business Law Awards 2020.
-Most recently, Tatjana has been recognized in The Best Lawyers in Switzerland 2022 for Trade law.
+Tatjana has been recognized in The Best Lawyers in Switzerland 2022 for Trade law.